JordanWCotton/flightHoursTracker/README.md

 # LogIt
-This is project is a work in progress, and at this time I plan to port this application to Android using Apache Cordova.
-Since I am for the moment focusing on developing LogIt in this manner, the styling and layout of the app is completely tailored for mobile devices.
-Keeping this in mind, during development users should have their browser's dev tools set to emulate a mobile screen's parameters to properly view the application and to avoid issues.
+This is project is currently still under development and has no build version at this time.
+This application currently runs on a Firebase backend and is hosted by AWS S3.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.